Home » Symptoms » Dog Symptoms A-Z » Blindness (Amaurosis)

 -

-Uncertainty / disorientation: A dog that suddenly goes blind may appear confused and have difficulty finding its way around its environment.
-It may bump into furniture or have trouble finding familiar paths.
+Uncertainty / disorientation: A dog that suddenly becomes blind may appear confused and have difficulty navigating its environment.
+It might bump into furniture or struggle to find familiar paths.

 -